rsm-hcd/RSM.HCD.CSharp/documentation/docs/index.md

 /// <param name="skipIfErrors">Provided work will be ignored if errors exist</param>
 public Do<T> Then(Func<IResult<T>, T> workload, bool skipIfErrors = true);
 ```

+There are scenarios, such as; argument validation, preloading data, etc... where preliminary work
+needs to be done before getting to the concern of your method.
+Naturally, we turn to writing small
+bit sized functions to handle each of these concerns.
+The path forward with `Do<T>.Try` alone tends
+to lead to a series of somewhat boilerplate error handling.

 #### Common boilerplate without `Then`